-Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
+Actuarial valuations of the ongoing plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
-Actuarial assumptions and methods used during the annual valuation process are subject to periodic revision, typically with an experience study, as actual results over an extended period of time are compared with past expectations and new estimates are made about the future.
+Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
 An experience report on the Systems was most recently issued for the period ending June 30, 2019.

-The June 30, 2022 total pension liability, net pension liability, and sensitivity information were determined by the Systems' consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on actuarial valuation performed as of July 1, 2021.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2022, using generally accepted actuarial principles.
-There was no legislation enacted during the 2022 legislative session that had a material change in the benefit provisions for any of the systems.
+The June 30, 2023 total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by the System's consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2022.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2023 (the measurement date), using generally accepted actuarial principles.
+There was no legislation enacted during the 2023 legislative session that had a material change in the benefit provisions for any of the systems.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the total pension liability as of June 30, 2022.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the total pension liability as of June 30, 2023.

 SCRS PORS

 Actuarial cost method Entry age normal Entry age normal

 Actuarial assumptions:

 Investment rate of return 7% 7%

 Projected salary increases, includes 3.0% to 11.0% (varies by service) 3.5% to 10.5% (varies by service)

 inflation at: 2.25% 2.25%

-Benefit adjustments lesser of 1% or \$500 annually lesser of 1% or \$500 annually
+Benefitadjustments lesser of 1% or \$500 annually lesser of 1% or \$500 annually

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-This assumption includes base rates which are automatically adjusted for future improvement in mortality using 80% of Scale UMP projected from the year 2020.
-Assumptions used in the June 30, 2022, valuations for SCRS and PORS are as follows.
+The base mortality assumptions, the 2020 Public Retirees of South Carolina Mortality table (2020 PRSC), was developed using the Systems' mortality experience.
+These base rates are adjusted for future improvement in mortality using 80% of Scale UMP projected from the year 2020.

+Assumptions used in the determination of the June 30, 2023, TPL are as follows.